 In the first of our interviews JohnB posed the following questions to Emeritus Professor Freda Briggs.

-It's important because child sex abuse is complex; it can damage children's development and, in many cases their adult lives.
+Freda Briggs: It's important because child sex abuse is complex; it can damage children's development and, in many cases their adult lives.
 Child sex abuse correlates with later physical and mental illness, anti social and self destructive behaviour, relationship breakdown, low self esteem, concerns about sexuality, drug and alcohol abuse and crime, including the risk of becoming a sex offender.
 No country can afford to ignore child sex abuse given that it costs Australian taxpayers an estimated $5B a year.
-UniSA's research for the Insitute of Criminology (1998) suggested that the tangible costs of each offence were from $125,000 - $200,000 ie. for investigations, child protection services, hospital treatment, court proceedings etc. JohnB: Is this politically a difficult area?
-Freda Briggs:
+UniSA's research for the Insitute of Criminology (1998) suggested that the tangible costs of each offence were from $125,000 - $200,000 ie. for investigations, child protection services, hospital treatment, court proceedings etc.

 Few parents of abused children are aware of the political aspects and few contact their members of parliament.

-For the research with male victims I advertised on community radio, the university student magazine and the Gay Counselling Centre.
+Freda Briggs: For the research with male victims I advertised on community radio, the university student magazine and the Gay Counselling Centre.
 To interview child sex offenders I applied to Correctional Services.
 When NSW heard what I was doing I was invited to their sex offender centre.
 Subjects obviously had to be self selected.
 At one centre there were so many incarcerated priests that it was referred to as The Seminary.
 None of the priests would talk to us.
 Research with children has mostly been through schools and police.
 Research with foster carers and other professionals has been through their associations and conference attendance.
-JohnB: What do the findings from your studies indicate?
-Freda Briggs:

 There is clearly a need for a thorough investigation into the modus operandii of clergy who offend.
 Many of the interviewers alleged that the priests told them that they had been chosen by God to provide sexual services.